Kamui Ski Area Terrain

 Cheap, good value for money, inexpensive, budget – call it what you like, the lift passes will not break the bank.
 And better yet, the resort now accepts plastic fantastic for lift tickets.

-As with other central Hokkaido ski resorts, the temps are generally very cold and the Kamui Ski Links snow quality is gold!
-Even if there hasn’t been a fresh snowfall, the powder tends to remain very dry and fluffy.
+Kamui Ski Resort does well out of northwesterly storms and it’s positioned well geographically to get moderate snow volumes as well as quality snow.
+And as with other Central Hokkaido ski resorts, the temps are generally very cold.
+It’s samui at Kamui so the snow quality is often gold!
+Even if there hasn’t been a fresh snowfall, the powder tends to remain good thanks to a predominantly NW facing aspect.

 Beginner and Intermediate Ski and Board Terrain